inviti8/heavymeta_docs/index.md

       link: /Tools/Pintheon Node/Developer Guide - Programmatic Access

 features:
-  - title: 🎨 Built by Creators for Creators
+  - title: "🎨 Built by a Creative Collective for Uncompromised Creative Control"
-    details: Focused on protection of your digital content rights.
+    details: Our AI-resistant platform ensures your digital sovereignty in the Web3 era.
+Focused on Open Web standards and protection of your digital content rights.
+Maintain your Creative Power with our distributed file storage solutions.
   - title: 🚀 Deploy with Ease
-    details: Easily upload & Self Host content to your Pintheon node, designed for open development.
+    details: Easily upload & Self Host content to your Pintheon node, via the web3 dapp, designed for open development.
   - title: 🔐 Secure your Creations
-    details: All files are cryptographically fingerprinted and stored on ipfs, this data can easily be tokenized and stored on the Stellar Ledger.
+    details: Used to protect creative works, All files are cryptographically fingerprinted and stored on ipfs, this data can easily be tokenized and stored on the Stellar Ledger.
 ---

 <script setup>